Romar-II/inbank-frontend/FEEDBACK.md

 -DecisionEngine checks for age in isInvalidAge method.
-    Age of loan applicant is calculated and then checked in 2 parts isUnderAge method checks for people under age of 18
+    Age of loan applicant is calculated and then checked in 2 parts isUnderAge method checks for people under age of majority isOverDesiredAge adds loan period in years to current age and
+    compares it to DecisiopnEngineConstant of life expectancy